 Archaeologists have uncovered a king-size mikveh in the ruins of Machaerus, a fortress built by the vassal Roman king Herod by the Dead Sea.

-- Archaeologists Uncover 1,700-year-old Roman villa with Stunning Mosaics in Libya
+- 1,700-year-old Roman Villa With Mosaics Found in Libya

 The Machaerus fortress was erected on a prominent hill about 32 kilometers southwest of Madaba.
 The mikveh ritual bath and immersion pool used for purification were apparently built for the Herod royal family's personal use.